fubark/cyber/docs/docs.md

 ```

 ## Semantic checks.
-### throws specifier.
+### Throws modifier.
-The throws specifier `!` indicates that a function contains a throwing expression that was not caught with `try catch`.
+The throws modifier `!` indicates that a function contains a throwing expression that was not caught with `try catch`.

-The specifier is attached to the function return type as a prefix:
+The modifier is attached to the function return type as a prefix:
 ```cy
 func foo() !void:
     throw error.Failure